Projects

 It lets you edit all the project's properties:

-• Renaming and changing a project's color should be self-explanatory.
+• Picking a name for the project should be self-explanatory.

 Timing uses this rating to compute your productivity score on the Overview screen.